nandakola/aCloudManage/readme.md

 # AcloudManage (Azure Cloud Mange)

-A simple Azure function to manage Azure cloud instances,it allows users to schedule VM startup and shutdown process, email notifications are provided usinng [Sendgrid](https://sendgrid.com/docs).
+A simple Azure function to manage Azure cloud instances,it allows users to schedule VM startup and shutdown process and send notification emails before stratup/shutdown.Notifications are provided using [Sendgrid](https://sendgrid.com/docs).

-VM config info will be provided as input in a YML file, including starup and shutdown timings.
+VM config info will be provided as input in a YML file, including startup and shutdown timings.

 ## Features